Hexworks/hexworks-site/_tutorials/2018-12-04-how-to-make-a-roguelike.md

 > #### Table of Contents
 >
-> Here are the links to all of the current tutorial articles if you want to skip the introduction
+> Here are the links to all the current tutorial articles if you want to skip the introduction
 > or want to continue where you left off previously.
 >
 > 1. [#1 Project Setup](https://hexworks.org/posts/tutorials/2018/12/12/how-to-make-a-roguelike-project-setup.html)